axboe/fio/HOWTO.rst

 .. option:: log_alternate_epoch_clock_id=int

-	Specifies the clock_id to be used by clock_gettime to obtain the alternate epoch if either log_unix_epoch or log_alternate_epoch are true.
+    Specifies the clock_id to be used by clock_gettime to obtain the alternate epoch if log_alternate_epoch is true.
 Otherwise has no effect.
 Default value is 0, or CLOCK_REALTIME.

 .. option:: block_error_percentiles=bool